sinthera/okta-group-vcenter/README.md

 ```
 Note:

-Only one of --sync, --create, or --delete can be used at a time.
+Only one of `--sync`, `--create`, or `--delete` can be used at a time.
-GROUPNAME is a required positional argument representing the name of the group to be processed.
+`GROUPNAME` is a required positional argument representing the name of the group to be processed.

 For more details, run:
 ```bash